Mike Valerio is a six-time Emmy award-winning journalist, serving as a political and law enforcement reporter for WUSA9 in Washington.

-Valerio filmed, edited and produced WUSA9’s groundbreaking series, Fallen and Forgotten, where he revealed 452 Americans from World War II are still buried on the Pacific atoll of Tarawa.
+Beginning in 2017, Valerio filmed, edited and produced WUSA9’s series, Fallen and Forgotten.
+The documentary revealed at that time, 444 Americans from World War II were still buried on the Pacific atoll of Tarawa, often in abysmal conditions.

-His investigative reporting uncovered the Pentagon’s failure to inform family members that forgotten graves of Tarawa are lost under parking lots and garbage, with critical inefficiencies and communication breakdowns existing within the U.S. Defense POW / MIA Accounting Agency.
+His investigative reporting uncovered the Pentagon’s failure to inform family members of abandoned graves on Tarawa, resting places that were lost under pavement, villages and garbage.
+Valerio also exposed critical inefficiencies and communication breakdowns within the U.S. Defense POW / MIA Accounting Agency.

-Valerio extensively covers Virginia politics, after spending four years with NBC12 in Richmond.
+Valerio extensively covers Virginia politics, after spending four years as the state capitol reporter for NBC12 News in Richmond.
 Valerio filed comprehensive reports from the 2016 campaign trail, chronicling the rise of U.S. Senator Tim Kaine as Hillary Clinton’s running mate.

 Valerio previously worked in New York as the chief researcher for the New York Times best-selling book, "Betrayal: The Life and Lies of Bernie Madoff."